epsil/epsil.github.io/gll/index.md

 So far, we have taken advantage of the fact that many grammars can be translated directly into a program.
 Such a program will have a straightforward, hierarchical structure, with functions calling functions all the way down to the level of string matching.
 It will either return a single result or no result at all.

 Not all grammars are this simple, however.
 Once we introduce recursion, there is no guarantee that the grammar will translate into a terminating program, even if the grammar is well-defined.
 Furthermore, grammars can be ambiguous: with several matching alternatives, a string can parsed in multiple, equally valid ways.
-For simplicity, our `alt`{.scheme} combinator only returned a single result (the first that matched).
+For simplicity, our `alt` combinator only returned a single result (the first that matched).
 A more complete implementation would return the *set* of results.

 To address these issues, we will rewrite and express our parsers in a more flexible way: *continuation-passing style*.
 Instead of having our parsers return their results to the caller, they will pass them to a continuation.
 The continuation then carries on the parsing.
 All the parsers will have an additional argument for the continuation they are to pass their results to.
 The continuation itself is a function of one argument.
 (Racket actually has native continuations, but we will use functions as continuations to make the implementation more portable.)

-Let us start by rewriting the `succeed`{.scheme} function.
+Let us start by rewriting the `succeed` function.
 Recall the original definition:

 ```scheme
 (define (succeed val)